SharkSnack/shiren-2/content/dungeons/shuten-trail-mid.md

 ### Ravine Stream (3-4F)

-New monsters include Yamikichi and Nigiri Trainee, along with Droplet Ninja on 4F.
+New monsters include Yamikichi and Nigiri Novice, along with Droplet Ninja on 4F.

-Both Nigiri Trainee and Yamikichi only use direct attacks,<br/>
+Both Nigiri Novice and Yamikichi only use direct attacks,<br/>
 so they shouldn't be too threatening as long as you leveled up a bit.<br/>
 Yamikichi floats on a cloud, so it can cut corners while chasing you.